zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 The empty file can be reopened after this (WinExp), and saved without problems.

-**Solution idea:** Insert a non-deletable empty line by default in new documents to avoid this, which could also solve the problem of users writing in the same line as the CSS selectors are placed.
+**Solution idea:** Insert a non-deletable empty line by default in new documents to avoid this, which could also solve the problem of users writing in the same line as the one in which CSS selectors are placed.

+**Update -13.03:** A solution has been implemented to avoid this, by inserting an automated new line in any new document.

+_Tests:_ An empty file can now be saved correctly and the program behaves as expected.
+No error message was returned.
+However,  it is still possible to write on the Mode-Switcher line using the first line in the editor.
+Interestingly, the inserted line by default is not deletable, as clicking in the editor forces the cursor to be on an existing empty line.

 **]**